News Updated 6 min read

 The findings point toward cohesin pathway mutations as potential biomarkers for poor prognosis

-Researchers have identified mutations in a family of genes called the cohesin complex that are significantly more common in people whose multicystic peritoneal mesothelioma returned after surgery and heated intraperitoneal chemotherapy (HIPEC).
+Researchers at the University of Southampton have identified mutations in a family of genes called the cohesin complex that are significantly more common in people whose multicystic peritoneal mesothelioma returned after surgery and heated intraperitoneal chemotherapy (HIPEC).
 In March 2026, the British Journal of Cancer published the study, the first to connect specific molecular changes to recurrence in this rare subtype of the disease.
+Led by Jane Gibson and N.J.
+Carr, the work came from the university’s Cancer Sciences unit in the Faculty of Medicine, which applies genomic and molecular profiling to define the drivers of cancer development and progression, including alterations that may influence mesothelioma behavior and recurrence.

 The findings could eventually help oncologists identify which patients are at the highest risk of recurrence and point toward new drug targets for a cancer that currently has few treatment options beyond surgery.